srinjoy-26/Weather-teller/README.md

 # Weather-teller
+Introduction
-Project description - This project , Asks the user the name of a city as input and provides the weather and temperature(in celsius) as output.
+This project , Asks the user the name of a city as input and provides the weather and temperature(in celsius) as output.

+Tech stack used
-Tech stack - The project is made using python and weather API.
+The project is made using python and weather API.
 The weather API , I hv used in this project is from - https://openweathermap.org/api

 Demonstration video - here is a view of the project :